NeoTim/mindfulmenu-app-ionic/mm-mobile-app/README.md

 ### Android

 We use the "Google Play App Signing", so just need the "Upload Key" to sign the apps locally.
 To set that up, download the Upload Key from Google Play console, and add to the keystore with: `keytool -importcert -file ~/Downloads/upload_cert.der -keystore mindfulmenu-keystore.jks`.

+However, for the first upload, there was no Upload Key for the app, so we generate one with: `keytool -genkey -v -keystore mindfulmenu-keystore.jks -alias mindfulmenu -keyalg RSA -keysize 2048 -validity 10000`

 # Default Ionic README (below)